amishsaxena/amishsaxena/README.md

 - 👨🏻‍🎓 I’m a Computer Science and Engineering Sophomore at **Indian Institute Of Technology, Palakkad**

-- 🔭 I’m currently working on a Public Cloud related project

 - 🌱 I’m currently learning and exploring almost everything

 - 👯 I’m open for collaboration on projects across various domains

-- 🤝 I’m looking for help with OpenStack and Open source cloud deployment techniques

-- 📫 Reach me at amishsaxena111@gmail.com

 - ⚡ Fun fact : I believe, computers and ACs both are useless when you open Windows 😁